 Matt Straz, founder & CEO of Namely, a New York City-based HR, payroll and benefits platform, pointed to additional benefits of the order.
 “Ensuring employees have appropriate work/life balance is crucial,” he contended.
 “There are countless studies that show the negative ramifications of overwhelmed, overworked employees—including an overall decline in health.
 When employees don’t take the breaks they need to stay healthy, it’s a lose-lose situation for both the employer and employee.”

 Moreover, “In the age of always-on tech, it’s only getting harder for employers to ensure employees maintain the work/life balance necessary for a healthy well-being.
 This paid-leave order is an opportunity to help employers extend a much-needed benefit to workers who might otherwise overwork themselves into burnout,” Straz said.

 DOL Raises Contractor Minimum Wage Rate for 2016

 Beginning on Jan.
 1, 2016,

-the minimum rate for federal contractors will rise to $10.15 per hour, a $0.05 per hour increase from the $10.10 hourly rate that took effect on Jan.
+the minimum rate for federal contractors rose to $10.15 per hour, a $0.05 per hour increase from the $10.10 hourly rate that took effect on Jan.
 1, 2015, the U.S. Department of Labor (DOL) announced in the the

 Federal Register on Sept.
 16, 2015.